appbaseio/Docs/src/Javascript.md

 ### on()

-Listens for addition / destruction of vertices in the namespace.
+Listens for addition / removal of vertices in the namespace.

 ```js
 var domain = Appbase.ns("Domain"); // get reference to the namespace 'Domain'